What to Pack for an Autumn or Spring Country Break

 What to Pack – Bags

-Pack only what goes together.
 Sounds simple doesn’t it?
-When I ignore this, I get frustrated at pulling together an outfit.
+When I ignore this, I get frustrated at trying to pull an outfit together.
 Lately I’ve been packing navy blue, olive or dark green and white.
-Even down to my shoes!
+Even down to my shoes as you can see!

-Knowing what to pack for an Autumn country break in the UK or Europe is a bit of wizardry.
+Knowing what to pack for a fall or spring break in the UK or Europe is a bit of wizardry.
 Being prepared for wind, rain and chill isn’t as hard as it sounds.
 Unless you’re planning on hiking outside for long periods, there is usually a pub, bus, train or car to duck into if the weather turns bad.

 About the only thing you can count on with the weather is change.
 So pack accordingly and you’ll be able to layer like a local.